 During the housing boom, you could probably get a great interest rate with a score of 720 or higher.
 I’m talking about your FICO credit score in particular, which has a range of 300 – 850.
 You could qualify for a mortgage loan with a score below 720 — you just wouldn’t get the best rate in that range.
 Flash forward to the present.
-What is an excellent credit score in 2012?
+What is an excellent credit score these days?
 Most of the lenders and creditors I’ve spoken to set the bar at 740 and up (on the FICO scale).
 This is probably what it would take to get the best rates and terms these days.

 What is an Excellent Credit Score for Mortgages?

-In February 2012, we conducted a survey of mortgage lenders in the United States.
+A few years ago, we conducted a survey of mortgage lenders in the United States.
 We asked them what it would take to qualify for their lowest interest rates on a home loan.
 They all said borrowers would need excellent credit scores.
 No surprises there.
 So we asked them for a specific number.
 Twenty-seven lenders responded to this follow-up question, and this is what they said: